Václav Havel Airport Prague: Railway connection

+The train track will also connect the airport to the city of Kladno, Veleslavín, Dejvice, Výstaviště and Bubny railway stations.
+As of 2025, it was said that the construction will start in 2027 and the railway will open in 2030.

 Infrastructure

 Terminals

 Prague Airport has two main passenger terminals, two general aviation terminals, as well as a cargo facility.
-Most flights depart Prague Airport from the North Terminals (Terminal 1 and 2).
-The South Terminals (Terminal 3 and 4) handle a few irregular flights, as well as VIP flights, special flights and small aircraft.
+Most flights depart Prague Airport from the North Terminals (Terminals 1 and 2).
+The South Terminals (Terminals 3 and 4) handle a few irregular flights, as well as VIP flights, special flights and small aircraft.